 Walking and cycling

-There’s a lot that you take for granted in Cardiff.
+There’s a lot that you can take for granted in Cardiff.
 You can nip out of the shopping arcades and the next minute, you’re in green parkland.
 Not every city has that – and not every city has a massive castle in the middle of it, either.
-And being able to take a river taxi from the middle of the park to Cardiff Bay is incredible.
+And, being able to take a river taxi from the middle of the park to Cardiff Bay is incredible.

 The afternoon is made for a stroll around town.
-I like looking around National Museum Cardiff and walking through the Civic Centre – one of the prettiest parts of the city – and the Bay is beautiful.
+I like looking around National Museum Cardiff and walking through the civic centre – one of the prettiest parts of the city – and the bay is beautiful.
 Everywhere is within walking distance, and it’s a great way to clear your head.

 One of the many great things about Cardiff is that you’re never far from a decent cup of coffee.
 There are plenty of great independent cafés, like Hard Lines and Little Man Coffee.
 I’m by no means a coffee aficionado, but I love the ambience of these places.